 Once you’ve completed the steps, your data usage in the network adapter will be monitor in the schedule you configured, and as you approach to the limit you’ll be notified with a toast notification.

 At any time, you can return to the Data usage page to view the current usage and the remaining quota.
 If things change, you can always edit or remove the limit for the Wi-Fi connection.

 It’s worth noting that this feature only allows you to keep track of data usage, and it only offers an estimate, as your mobile operator’s measurement may be different.

 If you don’t see this option in the Settings app, it’s likely because you’re not running the version of Windows 10 that includes these changes.
-Data limit is available starting Windows 10 version 1803 (Redstone 4), which is expected to be available sometime in 2018.
+Data limit is available starting Windows 10 version 1803 (April 2018 Update), which is expected to be available starting April 30, 2018.